UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-15.md

 Ten missionaries, eight missionary wives, as well as the eldest son of John Williams together with his new wife transferred to the _Camden,_ and Baxter sketched the moment the final sail unfurled as the _Camden_ began to move, water lapping at her bow.
 For around ten miles, the _City of Canterbury_ continued beside the _Camden_, allowing him time to finish the sketch, including details of the fully laden ship, with three flags flying from her masts.

-That on the fore-mast carried the Society’s emblem – a dove with a green sprig in its beak and that at the stern features the word ‘Bethel’, ‘house of God’ in Hebrew, the name given by Jacob to the place he dreamed of a stairway stretching between Heaven and Earth.[^5]
+That on the fore-mast carried the Society’s emblem: a dove with a green sprig in its beak and that at the stern features the word ‘Bethel’, ‘house of God’ in Hebrew, the name given by Jacob to the place he dreamed of a stairway stretching between Heaven and Earth.[^5]

 Atop the main-mast, the highest point of the ship, the words on the flag are harder to make out, partly because they are reversed in the colour image and partly because they are not English words.
 The ‘Ladies of Rev. W. Woodhouse’s congregation, Swansea’ had made a flag for the Camden with the Welsh inscription _Cenad Hedd_, meaning ‘Messenger of Peace’.[^6]